zhenglongli-source/star-shaped-polygon-decomposition/README.md

 ![Star-shaped polygon decomposition pipeline](assets/pipeline_demo.png)

+This diagram illustrates the pipeline conceptually.
+The actual decomposition may vary depending on the input polygon and merge strategy.
 The pipeline starts from a simple polygon, triangulates it, and then greedily merges adjacent pieces when their union remains star-shaped.
 Each final star-shaped region has a nonempty kernel, so one guard placed inside the kernel can cover that region.

 ## Repository Contents